survivejs/site/content/workshop.md

 * Styling - Handle styling related aspects with webpack
 * Loading Assets - Learn to manage webpack loaders and handle assets like images and fonts
 * Building - Understand techniques like **bundle splitting** and **code splitting**
+* Build Analysis and Troubleshooting - Learn to understand the build results and troubleshoot webpack

 [The second presentation](http://presentations.survivejs.com/webpack-from-journeyman-to-master) is more advanced but also more free form:

 * Optimizing - How to optimize your build and webpack execution
 * Output - What kind of output you can get from webpack
 * Techniques - Learn about webpack specific techniques and topics like testing
-* Packages - How to consume and author packages
 * Extending - How to extend webpack
-* Appendices (bonus) - How to set up Hot Module Replacement and assorted topics

 > It's possible to get Tobias Koppers, the creator of the tool, involved in the advanced session if you prefer.